TLW's French Novelist Historyscope

 In Apr.
 1857 Rouen-born realist Gustave Flaubert (1821-80) pub. his first novel Madame Bovary, the first French realist novel, pub. in book form after appearing in serial form in La Revue de Paris (ed.
 Leon Laurent-Pichat and Maxime Du Camp) in Oct.
 1-15, 1856, and the govt. attempting to stop its pub. for obscenity in Jan.-Feb., but losing in court on Feb.
 7; took 13 years to write as he search for "le mot juste" (the precise word); every passage is from the point of view of a character?; Emma and her boring hubby Charles, and her secret lovers Rodolphe and Leon, who help her escape her empty provincial life while luring her into living beyond her means; after bankrupting Charles she commits suicide and is buried in a coffin lined with oak, mahogany, and lead; "Language is a cracked kettle on which we beat out tunes for bears to dance to, while all the time we long to move the stars to pity."

 In 1863 after giving up law training and a job as stock broker to write "voyages extraordinares", Nantes-born Jules Gabriel Verne (1828-1905) pub. his first novel Five Weeks in a Balloon; Or, Journeys and Discoveries in Africa by Three Englishmen - whites see darkest Africa from the air, wishing the gulf were permanent and it remains a nature preserve?
 In 1864 he pub.
-Journey to the Center of the Earth; enters through a volcano in Iceland, emerges in Stromboli Island off the N coast of Sicily; Otto Lindenbrock - a lot of U.S. Southerners would like to go with him?
+Journey to the Center of the Earth; German Prof. Otto Lidenbrock and his nephew Axel discover a 16th cent. document by Snorri Sturlsson describing a journey into volcanic conduits in the crater of the Snaefellsjokull (Snæfellsjökull) Volcano in Iceland, following the directions and emerging in Stromboli Island through a geyser after discovering Lidenbrock Sea 87 mi. down and witnessing a battle between Jurassic sea monsters, venturing into the island and discovering living mastodons and primitive hominids - a lot of Southerners would like to go with him?
 In 1865 he pub.
 From the Earth to the Moon; three scientists and a journalist get shot from a cannon in Cape Canaveral, Fla.
 In 1870 he pub.
 20,000 Leagues Under the Sea: An Underwater Tour of the World; the linear distance traveled is 69,060 mi.; narrated by Prof. Pierre Aronnax; Capt.
-Nemo and the Nautilus battle a giant squid; in the sequel The Mysterious Island (1874) (named after Abe Lincoln) he is revealed to really be Prince Dakkar, and is buried in his tub.
+Nemo (Lat.
+"No One") and the Nautilus battle a giant squid; in the sequel The Mysterious Island (1874) (named after Abe Lincoln) he is revealed to really be Prince Dakkar, and is buried in his tub.
 On Jan.
 30, 1873 he pub.
 Around the World in Eighty Days; a whist game at the Reform Club of London on Oct.
 2, 1872 leads to a £20K wager, followed by a trip by airgonaut Phileas Fogg and his French valet Passepartout and a Gladstone bag filled with money from London to Suez, India (Bombay, Calcutta) (during which they rescue Aouda from the funeral pyre of her dead hubby), Hong Kong, Yokohama, San Francisco, New York City, and back to London, all while being chased by the London bobby Fix, who believes they robbed the Bank of England for £55K, and arrests them after they arrive in London 5 min. late, after which they discover that they gained a day, and get out just in time to win; "The unforseen does not exist."
 In 1879 he pub.
 The Begum's 500 Millions (Fortune); French physician Dr. Sarrasin inherits big franks from a French soldier of fortune who married a rich Indian widow, and used it to found a model city based on public health; militarist German supremacist scientist Prof. Schultze also inherits a share, using it to found his own city, based on producing secret veapons which will be used to destroy Sarrasin's city; don't ask me how, but they manage to get the U.S. to cede a large section of the Pacific Northwest for their cities.
 In 1882 he pub.
 School for Crusoes (Godfrey Morgan: A Californian Mystery), based on Daniel Defoe's "Robinson Crusoe" (1719); Godfrey Morgan and his teacher Prof. T. Artelett leave San Francisco, Calif. on a round-the-world ocean voyage, and end up as castaways on an uninhabited island in the Pacific, where they later encounter African slave Carefinotu, brought by cannibals.
 In 1886 he pub.
 Robur the Conqueror (The Clipper of the Clouds); based on "the striking experiments of Capt.
 Krebs and Capt.
 Renard".
 The Geraldo of the 19th century?
 On Nov.
 14, 1889 good-looking New York World daredevil reporter Nellie Bly (1864-1922), who last year spent 10 days in the Blackwell's Island insane asylum in New York City pretending to be insane to expose them takes Jules Verne up on his novel thesis and sets out on a 24,899-mi. round-the-world trip from Hoboken, N.J., arriving back in New York next Jan.
 25 in a record 72 days, 6 hours, 11 min.
 14 sec.; she retires from journalism in 1894 after marrying millionaire manufacturer Robert Seaman (1822-1904), then returns to reporting after employee embezzlement ruins the co.
 In 1896 he pub.
 Facing (For) the Flag; France is threatened by the Fulgurator super-weapon invented by mad scientist (the first in sci-fi?)
 Thomas Roch; Francois Eugene Turpin (1848-1927), inventor of Melinite sues Verne, claiming that Roch is really him; Verne is successfully defended by future French pres.-PM Raymond Poincare.
 In 1900 he pub.
 The Castaways of the Flag (Seconde Patrie) (Second Fatherland) (2 vols.); sequel to "The Swiss Family Robinson" (1812) by Johann David Wyss.
 In 1904 he pub.
 Master of the World, a "black novel" filled with the fear of the rise of tyrants incl. villain Robur.

 In 1864 Paris-born Emile Edouard (Émile Édouard) Charles Antoine Zola (1840-1902), founder of the lit. school of naturalism pub. his first novel Contes a Ninon, followed by La Confession de Claude (1865), Les Mysteres de Marseille (1867), about lovers Philippe Cayol and Blanche de Cazalis, niece of millionaire Marseilles politician De Cazalis, Therese Raquin (1867), about a French woman who is forced to marry her first cousin Camille by her overbearing aunt Madame Raquin, and has an affair with his friend Laurent.
 In 1871 he begins pub.
 Les Rougon-Macquart: Natural and Social History of a Family Under the Second Empire, a cycle of 20 novels (1871-93) that follow the lives of members of the two titular branches of a fictional family during the Second French Empire (1852-70), becoming the #1 work of the French naturalism lit. movement, incl.
 La Fortune des Rougon (1871), Nana (1880), about the rise of streewalking ho Nana Coupeau to high-class cocotte during the last three years of the Second French Empire, Germinal (1885) (his masterpiece?), about a coalminers' strike in N France in the 1860s, featuring miner Etienne Lantier, and Le Docteur Pascal (1893) (last), about a physician from Plassans who believes in heredity as dominant over environment, classifying the 30 descendants of his grandmother Adelaide Fouque (Tante Dide).